 This actually made going uphill a welcome change.
 It was definitely the first time in my life I found myself thinking, “Oh thank GOD we’re going uphill now!”
 The path does level out several times, which is obviously ideal, but there’s one last big hill before you begin the final descent into Prodromos.

 Once we got to Prodromos we immediately threw our original plans out the window.
 We thought we would just turn around for the return trip to Lefkes, since we didn’t really want to go all the way to Piso Livadi.
-But we quickly realized walking back meant walking two miles completely uphill at about 1:00 in the afternoon.
+But we quickly realized walking back meant walking completely uphill in the sun at 1:00 in the afternoon.
 And our stomachs were growling.
 No thank you!

 Instead, we decided to explore Prodromos and take the bus back to Naoussa, where we were staying.
-Prodromos itself is another beautiful village to explore.
 There’s a marginally helpful map when you first get to the edge of town, but we ended up just wandering around all the different alleys until we found a cafe to get a fizzy lemonade and enjoy some shade.

 Since we weren’t walking back to Lefkes, we wandered around until we stumbled upon the bus stop…and discovered we missed the bus by just a few minutes.
 And the next one wasn’t coming for an hour and a half.
 Remember what I said about the bus being great?
-We definitely loved the bus, but it does give you a little less flexibility than if you have a rental car.
+We loved it, but it have less flexibility than if you have a rental car.

 By this time, we were getting hungry and had kind of exhausted all of our options for entertaining ourselves in Prodromos.

 Despite no one in Prodromos speaking English, we managed to convey to the cafe owner that we needed a taxi.
-Stranded Americans needed a taxi didn’t seem to actually be that unusual because after a few times of me repeating, “Taxi?” with a pleading smile, the cafe owner whipped out a giant binder of people to call (binders full of taxi drivers anyone?).
+Stranded Americans needed a taxi didn’t seem to actually be that unusual because after a few times of me repeating, “Taxi?” with a pleading smile, the cafe owner whipped out a giant binder of people to call.

 If you are interested in getting lunch in Prodromos, there are several restaurants that are actually right across from the bus stop.
 If you time it right, you could potentially eat at one of them and catch the bus back to Naoussa or Parikia.